blackbird71SR/Hello-World/README.md

 - [x] **CoffeeScript**

 CoffeeScript is a programming language that transcompiles to JavaScript.
-It adds syntactic sugar inspired by Ruby, Python and Haskell in an effort to enhance JavaScript's brevity and readability.Specific additional features include list comprehension and pattern matc
+It adds syntactic sugar inspired by Ruby, Python and Haskell in an effort to enhance JavaScript's brevity and readability.
+Specific additional features include list comprehension and pattern match.

 - [x] **ClojureScript**

 Clojure is a dialect of the Lisp programming language.
 Clojure is a general-purpose programming language with an emphasis on functional programming.
 It runs on the Java virtual machine and the Common Language Runtime.